 The credit bureaus calculate credit scores based on a variety of data.
 They use information such as your payment history, how much money you currently owe, the length of time covered by the credit history, how much new credit you have and the types of credit you hold.
 A negative report in any of these areas can lower your score, and reports are based on information passed on to the bureaus by companies with which you have accounts.

-Separating or getting divorced might seem unlikely at this point, but it happens to more than 52 percent of married couples between the ages of 24 and 44, according to statistics published in 2011 by the United States Census.
+Separating or getting divorced might seem unlikely at this point, but it happens.
 In the event of splitting up, couples with joint checking accounts run several risks, including being denied access to their money by the former partner.
 This may result in being unable to pay bills, which will affect your credit score.
 In addition, if either party mismanages the checking account, overdraft interest and fees will affect both.

 The majority of couples save jointly for dream purchases, such as a first home, a new car or a vacation.
 Joint savings accounts are better for this purpose than a checking account, mainly because it isn’t possible to overdraw or incur major fees that need repayment.
 If you open this type of joint account, make sure that all withdrawals require both signatures or online authorization.
 This will protect you from unexpected losses, which can occur if one of you loses your bank card or the account is hacked.
 Savings accounts typically earn higher interest than checking accounts, which makes them a better savings vehicle.

 - Do Banks Need Your Signature to Pull Your Credit Score?

 - Will My Bad Credit Affect My Husband?

 - Can a Joint Account Holder Remove Himself?